lucasjellema/fontys-fall2022-microservices-messaging-kafka-dapr/lab5-node-and-dapr/readme.md

 ```
 curl localhost:3220/?name=Johnny
 ```
-This next call to the *frontapp* through its sidecar should work - but it does not in all environments; if it fails for you, just ignore it.
-It probably has to do with name resolution on your system and is not important for this handson lab.
+This next call to the *frontapp* through its sidecar is even more decoupled - allowing the frontapp's sidecar to apply authorization, produce telemetry and do load balancing.
 ```
 curl localhost:3620/v1.0/invoke/frontapp/method/greet?name=Klaas
 ```

-Application *frontapp* has registered with Dapr and should also be known to *nodeapp*'s Dapr sidecar, so this call will work - invoking *frontapp* via this sidecar for *nodeapp*:
+Application *frontapp* has registered with Dapr and should also be known to *nodeapp*'s Dapr sidecar, so this call will work - invoking *frontapp* via the sidecar for *nodeapp*:
 ```
 curl localhost:3510/v1.0/invoke/frontapp/method/greet?name=Klaas

-curl localhost:3510/v1.0/invoke/nodeapp/method/?name=Joseph
 ```

 You should see the name occurrence increase with each call.

 Now kill *nodeapp*.